Field Trips at the Sea Center

 Sensing the Sea: Beyond the Five Human Senses

 Students experience the incredible diversity of senses animals have in marine habitats.
 By examining actual specimens, they will learn about the electroreceptors of sharks, the movement-sensing whiskers of sea lions, and echolocation used by dolphins, and how these unique senses aid in the survival of these marine creatures.
-Students get the chance to “dive in” and experience sound waves the way that dolphins do!
+Students even get the chance to experience sound waves similarly to the way that dolphins do!

 Bizarre Biology: Becoming a Bryozoan